 If contacts are an option for you, you might want to wear them on those cold days, to avoid foggy glasses syndrome (yeah, that’s a made-up term).

 Want to keep your glasses from fogging up?
-Speak with Dr. Dempsey.
+Speak with Dr. Paradis.
 At Colchester Eye Care in Colchester, we can advise you about a variety of contact lenses, anti-fog treatment and other solutions to help you see clearly— any day.